 * Cycle, Walk or Jog around the Castle, Traffic-free riverside routes.
 You can start at the riverside area next to Chuo-koen (Central Park) head to the left (north) and follow the paths for about 30 minutes (15 km) before you have to stop for a light.
 This route is beautiful and interesting on any good weather day, but especially beautiful in Spring and Autumn when the trees are bursting with color.
 There are rental bicycles at many hotels and hostels in Hiroshima city, follow the basic cycling rules and wear a helmet- little accidents can be quite serious on a bicycle- better safe than brain damaged!

-* Jog or walk around Hiroshima Castle– easy 1.5km (.9 miles) loop with beautiful views any time of day or year.
+* Jog or walk around Hiroshima Castle- there is an easy 1.5km (nearly 1 mile) loop with beautiful views any time of day or year.
 Especially nice in the early morning or at sunset.

 — As Hiroshima city offers easy access to the rivers…

 - Rowing, kayak or outrigger along the Otagawa river (Koi area) or at Marina Hop.

 - Mid-winter Samurai swimming in front of the A-bomb dome

 - Stand up and paddle (SUP) along the Otagawa river with rentals from surf shop Magic Island.
 Or available at Marina Hop or Lazy Bones in the Miyajima area.

 - Hiroshima Costco also sells SUP boards in Spring to Summer (around 40,000 yen), Montbell-Kamiyacho (opposite Sogo in the city center) sells kayaks and canoes as well as outdoor equipment.

 - Oyster festival in February is a fun day at Miyajima- Kagura and taiko performances while eating oysters cooked in every way possible.